Hamnah137/NEA-Project/README.md

 <!-- Readme -->

-# Shopping Platform - README
+# The Wardrobe Vault - README

 ## 📌 Introduction
-Welcome to the **Shopping Platform**, an e-commerce website designed to provide users with a seamless shopping experience.
+Welcome to the **The Wardrobe Vault**, an e-commerce website designed to provide users with a seamless shopping experience.
 This platform allows users to browse, search, filter, and purchase clothing items while also supporting features like user authentication, product reviews, and an admin dashboard for product management.

 ## ✨ Features
 - **User Registration & Authentication**: Secure user login and registration with email verification.
-- **Product Browsing**: View, search, and filter clothing items based on categories and price.
+- **Product Browsing**: View, search, and filter clothing items based on categories.
 - **Shopping Cart & Wishlist**: Users can add products to the cart and wishlist for future purchases.
 - **Order Processing**: Users can place orders, and admins can manage them.
 - **Product & Site Reviews**: Users can leave reviews for products and the website.